codeigniter4/CodeIgniter4/user_guide_src/source/helpers/date_helper.rst

     :returns:    UNIX timestamp
     :rtype:    int

-    Returns the current time as a UNIX timestamp, referenced either to your server's local time or any PHP supported timezone, based on the "time reference" setting in your config file.
+    Returns the additional datetime as a UNIX timestamp, referenced either to your server's local time or any PHP supported timezone, based on the "time reference" setting in your config file.

     .. literalinclude:: date_helper/004.php

-    If a timezone is not provided, it will return timestamp by timezone `date_default_timezone_get()` based on the **time_reference** setting.
+    If a timezone is not provided, it will return timestamp by timezone `date_default_timezone_get()`.

 .. php:function:: timezone_select([$class = '', $default = '', $what = \DateTimeZone::ALL, $country = null])